mattermost/docs/source/configure/plugins-configuration-settings.rst

 .. include:: ../_static/badges/allplans-selfhosted.rst
   :start-after: :nosearch:

-This plugin creates regular expression (regexp) patterns that are reformatted into a Markdown link before the message is saved into the database.
-System Admins can configure this plugin in the ``config.json`` file, using the ``/autolink`` slash command (when enabled), or through using the System Console.
+This plugin creates regular expression patterns that are reformatted into a Markdown link before the message is saved into the database.
+This plugin can be configured through the System Console, ``config.json`` file, or ``/autolink`` slash command.
 See the `Autolink Plugin <https://github.com/mattermost/mattermost-plugin-autolink/blob/master/README.md>`__ documentation for details.

 Access the following configuration settings in the System Console by going to **Plugins > Autolink**.